The Monroe County Library System’s award-winning history lesson with a backbeat.

 Thanks to Our Sponsors

-The Blues Series is made possible by the 2014 Blues Coalition of community co-sponsors: Monroe County Community College, DTE Energy Foundation and Friends of Bedford, Carleton, Dorsch, Ellis & Ida.
+Monroe County’s Annual Black History Month Blues Series is presented by the Monroe County Library System and made possible by the 2015 Blues Coalition of community co-sponsors: Monroe County Community College, DTE Energy Foundation, Friends of Bedford, Friends of Carleton, Friends of the Dorsch Memorial Branch Library, Friends of Ellis, Friends of Ida, Detroit Blues Society and the Friends and Family of Kevin Rice.
 This activity is supported by the Michigan Council for Arts and Cultural Affairs and the National Endowment for the Arts.

-Dates and perfomers will be posted when the schedule is finalized.
+Dates and perfomers will be posted as the schedule is finalized.